Cinema of Lebanon: French Mandate

-A sharp increase in the number of theaters was observed between 1923–1929.
+A sharp increase in the number of theaters was observed between 1923 and 1929.
 By the end of the 1920s, cinemas were common in Beirut, and some were used as a place for political gatherings.
 For example, in 1925, the Communist Party met at the Crystal Cinema in Beirut.
 Cinemas had become so popular that in 1931, students marched in a protest, demanding that prices of movie tickets be lowered.
 To compete against Hollywood, France decreed that all American films that were being imported to Lebanon be dubbed into French.

 The first local film, The Adventures of Elias Mabruk, was made in 1929.
 It was a silent film, directed by Jordano Pidutti.
 Pidutti was an Italian immigrant who worked as a chauffeur for the Sursock family before devoting his life to film.
 His first film, The Adventures of Elias Mabruk tells the story of a Lebanese emigrant who returns to Lebanon after a long absence in America in search of his family.
 This tale of an emigrant's homecoming, captured nostalgic feelings in a country of emigrants and would become a recurrent theme in Lebanese cinema.
 Jordano Pidutti's second film was The Adventures of Abu Abed.
 The comedy is considered the first film made with Lebanese funding.
 The financier was Rachid Ali Chaaban, who was also the star of the film.

 Lebanese women, like Assia Dagher and Mary Queeny, played pioneering roles in Egyptian cinema.
 In Lebanon, Herta Gargour, who managed the film studio, Luminar Films, is credited with establishing filmmaking in Lebanon after the silent era.
 In the Ruins of Baalbeck (1936), which was produced by Luminar Films, was the first sound film.
 It was a hit with audiences and profitable.
 The film, which was directed by Julio De Luca and Karam Boustany, depicted the love story of a local prince who falls in love with a foreigner.
 The film is considered the first Arab film produced entirely in an Arab country and featuring the Lebanese dialect.